aftersound/weave/docs/data-insight-delivery-solution.md

 Question is how to make it happen when product experience needs data insight?
 Can product experience directly use data insight from data processing pipeline?

-More often than not, such data insight just right off data processing pipeline can not be directly used by product experience.
+More often than not, such data insight just right off data processing pipeline cannot be directly used by product experience.
 Reasons are

 1. product experiences often want different views hence have different access patterns of the same data insight